pabdue/CPP-Hub/README.md

 ## Installation

-1. Go to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) in your Chrome browser.
+1. Visit the [CPP Hub listing page](https://chrome.google.com/webstore/category/extensions) in the Chrome Web Store.
-2. Search under extensions, "CPP Hub"
-3. Click "Add to Chrome"
+2. Click "Add to Chrome"
-4. Once dowloaded, pin extension to Chrome toolbar for easy access.
+3. Once dowloaded, you may pin the extension to your Chrome toolbar for easy access.

 ## How to Use